-Ralph Waldo Emerson (1803 – 1882) was a founder of the 19th century American philosophy Transcendentalism.
+Ralph Waldo Emerson ((May 25, 1803 – April 27, 1882) was a founder of the 19th-century American philosophy Transcendentalism.
 Nature, written when Emerson was only thirty-three, was the first time he coalesced his thinking into a treatise.

 Emerson believed humans were connected to nature (by “nature” he meant that which exists but isn’t human) and we should look to this greater connection, this Unity of all beings.
-In doing so we “transcend” our otherwise finite and lonely experience, touch what Mary Oliver, a disciple of Emerson, called “the eternal.”
+In doing so, we “transcend” our otherwise finite and lonely experience, touch what Mary Oliver, a disciple of Emerson, called 1“the eternal.”

 Nature is supremely short but abounds with wisdom and penetrating observations.
 Ennobling thoughts such as seeing greatness and miracle in small things, a singular focus on the eternal, and meditations on solitude and interruption.

 To go into solitude, a man needs to retire as much from his chamber as from society.
 I am not solitary whilst I read and write, though nobody is with me.

 When Emerson was surrounded by nature, even a simple path, he wrote “I am glad to the brink of fear.”
 To understand what he meant, and to feel the same, is one of life’s richest rewards.
 Emerson has influenced my spirit and writing more than most.